michelcalacina/match-fire-functions/README.md

-Firebase functions for KofClub project.
+Firebase functions for match project.

 Update users progress evolution in KofClub, with this firebase backend function.